by Megan Stals

 When it comes to exchange-traded funds (ETFs), the Vanguard Group is one of the most well-known names for long term investors, with over $10 trillion in funds under management.
 Having over 80 investment products in Australia alone, here we will be presenting the top 10 Vanguard ETFs in Australia, sorted by assets under management within Australia.

-Discover which are the best Vanguard ETFs for your portfolio
+Discover our list of the best Vanguard ETFs in Australia

 ETF Name